 A world famous hotel, the old Baronial splendor of the Fairmont Banff Springs never fails to amaze.
 Virtually a resort in itself the hotel is nestled at the foot of the Rockies in extensive grounds with superb views of the wilderness.

-Banff is a lively town set in the spectacularly beautiful Banff National Park.
-Downtown Banff offers traditional Canadian hospitality with an excellent variety of bars, some with live music, and a wide choice of restaurants catering for all tastes and budgets.
-Your Tri-area lift pass covers the three ski areas of Lake Louise ski area (45 minutes’ drive), Mount Norquay (10 minutes’ drive) and Sunshine Village (25 minutes’ drive).
-A regular ski bus service, included with the pre-booked Tri-area lift pass, operates from our Banff hotels to all three ski areas.
-Although Mt Norquay is often referred to as Banff’s “local” hill, the resort should not be under-rated.
-Yes, it has easy trails but also some challenging ones too, such as Memorial Bowl, Temptation and Lone Pine.
+Banff provides home-base to three distinctive ski resorts, and a triple area SkiBig3 lift pass covers all three.
+Mount Norquay (10 minutes drive), Sunshine Village (25 minutes drive) and Lake Louise (45 minutes drive).
+A regular and free ski bus service, included with your pre-booked lift pass, operates from our Banff hotels to all three ski areas.
+Mount Norquay is often referred to as Banff’s 'local' hill but the resort should not be under-rated.
+It has easy trails but also some challenging ones too, such as Memorial Bowl, Temptation and Lone Pine.
 Sunshine Village has some of the highest skiing in Canada.
 It has three mountains: Mount Standish (with some of the easier trails) Lookout Mountain (high above the tree line with views across the Great Divide) and Goat’s Eye (with some of the best tree skiing on its lower slopes).
+Lake Louise offers one of the largest ski areas in North America with over 4,200 acres of skiable terrain.
+New terrain and chairlifts are continually being added to this beautiful area renowned for its jaw dropping glaciers, lakes and forests.

 Après is a way of life in Banff and Lake Louise.
 Whether you want a cold beer brewed with glacial water at the locals’ hangout, a hot chocolate by a log fire, or cocktails and dancing, you will find what you are looking for guaranteed.
 Don’t miss a chance to explore the town by night, it may even get a little wild.